mailgun/documentation/source/api-templates.rst

  =============== ==================================================================
  Parameter             Description
  =============== ==================================================================
- name            Name of the template being created description     Description of the template being created template        (Optional) Content of the template engine          (Optional) The template engine to use to render the template.
+ name            Name of the template being created.
+The name can contain alpha characters, digits and next symbols: .-_~ description     Description of the template being created template        (Optional) Content of the template tag             (Optional) Initial tag of the created version.
+If `template` parameter is provided and `tag` is missing default value `initial` is used.
+The tag can contain alpha characters, digits and next symbols: .-_~ engine          (Optional) The template engine to use to render the template.
 Valid only if template parameter is provided.
 Currently the API supports only one engine: **handlebars** comment         (Optional) Version comment.
 Valid only if new version is being created (template parameter is provided)
  =============== ==================================================================